azerty166/WHUT-GeoLocation/README.md

 # WHUT-GeoLocation | IOS Student Management System
-An iOS application that uses Geo Locattion to allow students to authenticate their fingerprint in school grounds.
+An iOS application that uses Geo Location to allow students to authenticate their fingerprints on school grounds.

 ## Note:
 -Uses Google firebase for user account auth